0xBANANA/RandomJK/README.md

 Additionally, to nlohmann for the great JSON library.

 - Joe Bananas (@JoeBananas1337_)

+# Todos
+* Instead of the chaos-force mode, implement a progression system and choose the mode via `settings.json`
+* Randomize weapons

 --------------------------
 OpenJK is an effort by the JACoders group to maintain and improve the game engines on which the Jedi Academy (JA) and Jedi Outcast (JO) games run on, while maintaining *full backwards compatibility* with the existing games. *This project does not attempt to rebalance or otherwise modify core gameplay*.